-Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park unlike many found in America today.
+Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

-The 982-acre blast from the past fell into extreme disrepair for many years, but now, with Michigan oversight, it’s making a comeback and establishing itself as a gem of the state, if not the country.
+The 982-acre blast from the past fell into extreme disrepair for many years.
+Now, with Michigan oversight, it is making a comeback.
+It is establishing itself as a gem of the state, if not the country.

 Created in 1845, the island is about 2.5 miles long, so a loop around it is five miles.
-It’s great for a Sunday drive on a summer day, a jog, a bike ride, or a nice long walk if you’re ambitious.
+It’s great for a Sunday drive on a summer day.
+It’s also perfect for a jog, a bike ride, or a nice long walk if you’re ambitious.
 Don’t do it in a thunderstorm, as I’ve somehow managed to do multiple times.

-The park features an aquarium, a conservatory, playgrounds, picnic areas, a yacht club, a nature center, a golf course, a beach, a lighthouse, a rowing club, and some of the best views of the Downtown Detroit skyline you can get without a boat.
+The park features an aquarium, a conservatory, and playgrounds.
+There are picnic areas and a yacht club.
+You will also find a nature center, a golf course, and a beach.
+It has a lighthouse and a rowing club.
+You can enjoy some of the best views of the Downtown Detroit skyline without a boat.
 Indeed, the only way to access the island is by boat or across the MacArthur Bridge from Detroit.

 And I haven’t even mentioned the history.